-Step 1: Just tap or click on the status area in the lower-right corner and select the Settings cog.
+Step 1: Just select on the status area in the lower-right corner and select the Settings cog.
 This will open the Chrome OS settings page.

-Step 3: Tap or click “More info…” to expand the page and dig down into the details of your Chrome OS installation.
+Step 3: Select Additional details… to expand the page and dig down into the details of your Chrome OS installation.
 Click on the Change channel… button to open a dialog where you can select a new channel for your Chromebook.

 Step 5: Chrome OS will proceed to update your device and put it into the developer channel.
-Wait for it to finish, and then tap or click the Restart button.
+Wait for it to finish, and then select the Restart button.

-If you’re okay with everything, tap or click the Agree button.
+Step 8: If you’re okay with everything, select the Agree button.
 The Play Store will be set up and you will be asked to accept the Google Play terms of service.
-Tap or click “Accept” to continue.
+Select Accept to continue.